 Datum and Datum_system

 A datum in STEP is established by a datum_feature or a set of datum_targets.
 The datums in JEDEC package models have all been established based on a datum feature.
 Typically in design life cycle, the geometric item related to a datum is not provided, as that geometric item is usually created by inspection related applications.
 A package model however is an exception in that there will typically be a datum that is coincident with the ‘seating plane’ of the component.
 In the JEDEC specifications, by convention, this is usually Datum C. Figure 6 illustrates the representation of Datum C in the TO-236 package.
-The datum #1100 is related to #1086 that is a complex of composite_unit_shape_aspect and datum_feature.
-The tangent #1090 is ‘derived from’ #1186, which consists of the faces tangent to the seating plane (one from each terminal).
+The datum #1100 is related to #1086 that is a complex of composite_unit_shape_aspect and datum_feature and that consists of the faces tangent to the seating plane (one from each terminal).
+The tangent #1090 is ‘derived from’ #1086.
 The tangent #1090 is a complex instance with a seating_plane.
 The associated plane in the constructive_geometry_representation expresses the orientation of the tangent.
 In the JEDEC specifications, datums A and B are typically orthogonal planes passing through the center of the package.
 The corresponding datum feature usually consists of opposing parallel sides of the package body.
 These datum features are expressed as a complex of dimensional_size_with_datum_feature and composite_unit_shape_aspect.
 With reference to Figure A2, the datum feature for datum B is represented as in Figure 5.
 The composite_unit_shape_aspect is composed of the opposing parallel surfaces.
-The fact that this same shape aspect is a dimensional_size_with_datum_feature enables simultaneous representation of dimension E1.
+The fact that this same shape aspect is a dimensional_size_with_datum_feature enables simultaneous representation of the value of dimension E1.
 The representation of a datum system will be discussed below in the context of geometric tolerance.

 Dimensional_size

-Strings in Figure 8 and comments on figure 8

-CCCC#1594,#1628 shape_aspect, swap name with description

-CCCC#1646 should be a composite_unit_shape_aspect, swap shape_aspect.name and description

-DDDD#1650 shape_dimension_representation.name=’E1’ Need to identify that this is representing E1 from figure A2----no, use shape_dimension_representation.id!!<<<<5/18/2012

 A dimensional_size is used to assign a length measure to a ‘feature of size’.
 Many of the common critical JEDEC package dimensions, such as toe-to-toe spans, body length and width, terminal width, etc. are best represented as a dimensional_size.
+A dimensional_size may only relate to a single shape_aspect.
+Therefore it may be necessary to construct a composite_unit_shape_aspect in order to apply the dimensional_size.
 A dimensional_size is associated with a shape_dimension_representation that contains the specific value or values of the dimension.
 The id attribute dimensional_size inherits from shape_aspect is required to be unique within a single product_definition_shape.
 In the generated examples, all shape_dimension_representation contain one or more values, qualified by a type_qualifier.
 The implementation supports type qualifier values of ‘minimum’, ‘average’, and ‘maximum’, although additional qualifications are possible.
 There is no requirement or expectation that all qualified values will be provided for a given dimension.
 Often, the JEDEC specifications will provide all three values.
 In certain instances, however, only a minimum (or maximum) value may be available, or both minimum and maximum values are provided, but there is no nominal (or average) value available.
-Figure 8 illustrates the representation of the dimensional_size and corresponding shape_dimension_representation for dimension E1 in the DO-214_AB package.
+Figure 8 illustrates the representation of the dimensional_size and corresponding shape_dimension_representation for the value of dimension E1 in the DO-214_AB package.
 There are three qualified values for this dimension (minimum, average, and maximum), each represented by a complex length_measure_with_unit+measure_representation_item+ qualified_representation_item.
-Note that because there are two variations and each variation has a complete package model, there would be two instances of E1 in the exchange file, one for each variation, even though the actual values are identical across the variations.
+Note that because there are two variations and each variation has a complete package model, there would be two instances of the value of E1 in the exchange file, one for each variation, even though the actual values are identical across the variations.

 Dimensional_location